ekiefl/ekiefl.github.io/_posts/maple/2021-03-14-maple-classifier.md

 ````

 {:.notice}
-Ultimately, this data is obtained by an SQL query using the `sqlite3` python API.
+By the way, if you go down the rabbit hole, this audio data is ultimately obtained by an SQL query using the [`sqlite3`](https://docs.python.org/3/library/sqlite3.html) python API.

 Preparing the data is done with `self.prep_data`.